Northeast Normal University

+Northeast Normal University (NENU; 东北师范大学) is a public normal university in Changchun, Jilin, China.
+It is affiliated with the Ministry of Education, and co-funded by the Ministry of Education and the Jilin Provincial People's Government.
+The university is part of Project 211 and the Double First-Class Construction.

 History

 Northeast Normal University (NENU) is an institution of higher learning under the direct administration of the Ministry of Education, being selected as one of the universities given priority in construction in the "211 Project".
 The university, in Changchun city, Jilin province, occupies an area of 1,500,000 square meters, including 800,000 square meters of the main campus and 700,000 square meters of the new campus.

 NENU's predecessor is Northeast University, the first comprehensive university founded by the Communist Party in northeast China in Benxi, Liaoning province, in February 1946.
 In 1949, the school was moved to Changchun City and renamed Northeast Normal University in 1950.